psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

   The project is completed, broke new ground, led to three articles published in Nature, and the first Fields Medal ever awarded to a neuroscientist.

-  Ms. Rockstar asks Alex to create an archive folder for her (which will be gzip -9 compressed).
+  Ms. Rockstar asks Alex to create an archive folder for her.
 He promptly complies, and she moves the relevant, well-organized data, code, and documentation into the Hasselhoff archive folder.
 She then deletes any unneeded data relating to her project from her home folder, group folder, and scratch folder.

   She lets Alex know when she is done archiving, and he marks the archive folder as readonly.